 Dog Tricks and Skills Clicker Training Maddington

-What age can I start clicker training my dog?
+At what age should I start clicker training my dog?

-What kinds of skills can be taught with clicker training?
+What kind of skills can dogs learn with clicker training?

-How long does it take to see results with clicker training?
+How long does it usually take for a dog to learn using clicker training?